 I feel like any passionate female reader takes one look at the title and thinks immediately, “I dare to think, maybe this would be a good read.”
 And I don’t think any of us would be wrong.
-Bella Forest builds a dystopian world where we refuse to accept the status quo with Liana Castell, our heroine.
+Bella Forrest builds a dystopian world where we refuse to accept the status quo with Liana Castell, our heroine.
 Usually I start my reviews with the “could be betters,” but there honestly aren’t a ton.
 Here’s the couple I really am stuck on:

 - The book breaks the fourth wall a little.
 There’s are a couple points after Liana and Grey meet that the book calls out romantic story line tropes and tries to be self aware.
 Because it’s calling them out and still following them, it seemed awkard.
-I feel like we could’ve just ignored that there’s a formula that works and that Forest followed it.
+I feel like we could’ve just ignored that there’s a formula that works and that Forrest followed it.

 - I honestly can’t picture lashing (a form of personal transportation in the book).
 I feel like it’s a mix between a carnival ride and having monkey skills?
 Maybe it’s my own fear of heights that makes it hard to catch on, so I’d disregard this call out as my grasping at straws to find problems.